 Our curriculum statement articulates our commitment to the promotion of social justice, the protection of human rights and the necessity of addressing structural oppression and inequities in power and resources.

-We offer two Online MSW programs: Traditional and Advanced Standing.
+We offer two online MSW programs: Traditional and Advanced Standing.

-Part-time Online MSW courses may have a mix of synchronous (virtual live sessions) and asynchronous (independent) components.
+Part-time online MSW courses may have a mix of synchronous (virtual live sessions) and asynchronous (independent) components.

 How many synchronous sessions do I have to attend?